Atlantic City Science Fair Hopes to Shrink ‘Digital Divide’ Among Youth of Color

 Lots of planning and using three different sites, according to Mia Williams, STEAM director of the Atlantic City Boys & Girls Club.

-It wasn’t like Williams wasn’t facing enough obstacles, already working in a city where students would have limited access to technology and funds able to purchase them.
+It wasn’t like Williams wasn’t facing enough obstacles, already working in a city where students would have limited access to technology and funds to make purchases.
 Despite the resort city’s gambling riches, Atlantic County is ranked 19th out of the state 21 counties in per capital income.
 Atlantic City ranked No. 672 out of all New Jersey’s municipalities.

-Despite that, in a little more than a year, in the face of coronavirus pandemic, Williams has building a program that has even caught the attention of the likes of billionaire Apple CEO Tim Cook.
-The science fair, which will be held at the Boys & Club three Atlantic City locations on Wednesday (March 31) will showcase some of her student’s best work.
+Despite this, in a little more than a year, in the face of the coronavirus pandemic, Williams began building a program that has even caught the attention of the likes of billionaire Apple CEO Tim Cook.
+The science fair, which will be held at the Boys & Club at three Atlantic City locations on Wednesday (March 31) will showcase some of William’s students’ best work.

 “I don’t know how to do anything small,” Williams told Front Runner New Jersey last week with a laugh, pointing out this will be the first time that all three of Atlantic City’s Boys & Girls Club sites will be involved in the science fair simultaneously.
-“When I told our CEO and unit director that I wanted to this citywide, they looked at me and like, ‘Are you serious?’
-I said we can do this.”
+“When I told our CEO and unit director that I wanted to do this citywide, they looked at me like, ‘Are you serious?’
+I said, ‘We can do this!'”

 Citywide Science Fair

-Williams said the younger students will take part a “more traditional” part of the science fair at is buildings on 1010 Drexel Drive and 317 N. Pennsylvania Avenue from 3-5 p.m.
+Williams said the younger students will take part in a “more traditional” part of the science fair at the buildings on 1010 Drexel Drive and 317 N. Pennsylvania Avenue from 3-5 p.m.
 The science fair at the Teen Center will run from 6-7 p.m.

 READ: Why I Serve – Shirley Irizarry

-“At Drexel and Chelsea Clubs, you’re see more of an old school fair where kids have specific projects.
-The middle school students who have made their own robots along with movie trailer and narratives to go with the robots.
+“At Drexel and Chelsea Clubs, you’ll see more of an old school fair where kids have specific projects.
+The middle school students have made their own robots along with movie trailer and narratives to go with the robots.

 A Critical Time

 Such events like the Boys & Girls Club science fair comes at a critical time during the pandemic for local teens.
-Nate Evans, Jr., the Boys & Girls Club Teen Center director, said in his conversations with youth, some have been faced with the “resounding issue has been burnout and boredom.”
+Nate Evans, Jr., the Boys & Girls Club Teen Center director, said in his conversations with youth, that “the resounding issue has been burnout and boredom.”

-“With that being said a new approach to educating and engaging needs to be created and this should keep educators and those individuals teaching virtually, on their toes.
-This requires for everyone to be resourceful which is great because real personal growth comes from being resourceful,” Evans said.
+“With that being said, a new approach to educating and engaging needs to be created, and this should keep educators and those individuals teaching virtually on their toes.
+This requires everyone to be resourceful, which is great because real personal growth comes from being resourceful,” Evans said.

-While the pandemic has created challenges throughout the year, like how many students Williams can teach at one time and even how many students can participate in the science fair in one particular setting, other changes have been more positive in nature.
-Many of her students African American and Latino, a diversity mixed that is desperately needed in the tech world currently.
+While the pandemic has created challenges throughout the year, such as the number of students Williams can teach at one time and even how many students can participate in the science fair in one particular setting, other changes have been more positive in nature.
+Many of her students are African American and Latino, a mixed diversity that is desperately needed in the current tech world.

 Crushing Digital Divide

-While acknowledging it is impossible to know just how much the pandemic played in rekindling the interest of your young, mostly minority group of youths interest in the tech field, but she has certainly seen some mental light bulbs going off.
+While acknowledging the impossibility to know just how much a role the pandemic played in rekindling the interests of our youth — mostly minority youth interested in the tech field — Williams has certainly seen some mental light bulbs go off.

-“I can genuinely say I can see the connection and how the pandemic has exposed them more to technology but I feel like the education I’m providing makes them more aware of the technology and how the marketing aspect it more aligned for them.
-I’ve given them an education to see the world through a different time a lens.
-They are living life differently and differently,” Williams added.
+“I can genuinely say I can see the connection and how the pandemic has exposed them more to technology but I feel like the education I’m providing makes them more aware of the technology and how the marketing aspect is more aligned for them.
+I’ve given them an education to see the world through a different time and lens.
+They are living life differently,” Williams added.

 Apple Store to Tech Teacher

-In fact, Williams has become so connected with the program that in December she left her job a graphics arts teacher for the Atlantic City Board of Education to work as the Boys & Girls Club full time director of its STEAM program.
+In fact, Williams has become so connected with the program that in December she left her job as a graphics arts teacher for the Atlantic City Board of Education to work at the Boys & Girls Club as a full-time director of its STEAM program.
 She had been working part-time before.

 STEAM is the acronym for Science, Technology, Engineering, Arts and Mathematics, with the addition of the arts to the traditional STEM curriculum.